bkthomps/Containers/README.md

 cd Containers/src
 ```

-3. To create a dynamic library with clang (if you are using gcc, replace `clang` with `gcc`):
+3. To create a dynamic library, run:
 ```
 clang -shared -o containers.so -fPIC *.c
 ```

-4. Now, you can copy and paste the `include` directory and `containers.so` to any project that you would like to use the library with.
+4. Now, you can copy and paste the `include` directory and `containers.so` to any project that you would like to use the dynamic library with.

 5. Thus, for an example program, the directory would look like this:
     * containers.so